futuredapp/Engineering-Handbook/new-project.md

 In Team tab, select `thefuntasty-ops` as the Service credential User and make sure The `Funtasty Digital s.r.o.` is the owner of the project.

-In Code tab, make sure Incoming Webhooks are set to `Github (Code Push, Pull Request, Tag Push)`, then go to GitHub repo and set up the webook for the url shown on Bitrise.
+In Code tab, make sure Incoming Webhooks are set to `Github (Code Push, Pull Request, Tag Push)`, then go to GitHub repo and set up the webhook for the url shown on Bitrise.
 Activate the hook for *Pull requests* and *Pushes* events.

 Instead of manually configuring the workflows using the GUI, paste the [initial bitrise.yml file](https://wiki.thefuntasty.com/doku.php?id=ios:bitrise) to the editor.
 Configure the *MATCH_PASSWORD* and *FASTLANE_PASSWORD* Secrets.